 The Pandemic has certainly changed the face of society as we know it for the foreseeable future.
 Although ‘cataclysmic’ in nature, the Pandemic has not only disrupted every walk of life, it has also exposed certain societal gaps – that should be addressed.
-The inherent lockdown has highlighted certain health and learning inequalities and we are keen to support the public and emergency services to bridge and close the gap and to build an inclusive UK that works for everyone.
+The inherent lockdown has highlighted certain health and learning inequalities and we are keen to support the public and emergency services to bridge and close the gap and to build the inclusive UK that works for everyone.
 This is why we welcome the Foreign, Commonwealth and Development Office Integrated Review Report, 2021.

 The Integrated Review